yxqd/luban/docs/widgets-tutorial.rst

 .. _widgets-tutorial:

-Adding widgets to your interface
+Adding Widgets to Your Interface
 --------------------------------

 Create a luban project::